-6. Supportive and engaged faculty.
-All faculty

-are experts in their fields and have regional specialties.
+undergraduates, graduate students and faculty united by a commitment to use geographical tools and insights to address critical environmental and social challenges engaged faculty.
+All faculty are experts in their fields and have regional specialties.
 They pride themselves on providing expert mentorship and friendship for all students while at Salem State and beyond graduation.